nathanrhoda/supply-chain-dapp/README.md

 ### Libraries used and why
-Openzeppelin
+1. truffle-hdwallet-provider
-truffle-hdwallet-provider
+Used to connect to metamask

-dotenv
+2. dotenv
-pify
+Used to move configuration to environment variables to make it easy to swop between local ganache and rinkeby

 ### Version numbers
-1. Node:
+1. Node: v14.17.3
-2. Truffle:
+2. Truffle: v5.4.6
-3. web3:
+3. web3: 1.5.2

 ### Uml Documents included in uml directory include
 1. Activity